 After lunch Fawzia and co sauntered back to the nearby Cheer Point at mile 23.
 I was on that Home Straight by then.
 But all was not going quite as planned.
 Around me, runners were showing significant signs of stress.
 A shocked runner was stopped by the side of the road every 5 or 10 yards.
 The pace had slowed significantly.
 I put on a brave face when I saw my supporters but I was in pain too.
 But it wasn’t ‘The Wall’ by that stage.
 On the running app I can see that my pace was really consistent up to that point, increasing speed very slowly over the race.
 I said good bye to the family swiftly though as I did not trust my legs to get started again if I stopped for too long.
 Running a marathon really does take you in to unknown territory in terms of endurance.

 For me The Wall moment came at about mile 24.
 Spectators were shouting “Nearly there!” but my eyes were telling me different: The Embankment is longer than I ever remembered.
 What a slog.
 “Can I make it?”
 I wondered.
 I slowed my pace further but refused to stop running.
 At one memorable point I was overtaken by a walker!
-That spurred me on and before long I was seeing signs saying “5/8ths of a mile to go”, “800 meters to”, “364 meters to go” and so on.
+That spurred me on and before long I was seeing signs saying “5/8ths of a mile to go”, “800 meters to go”, “364 meters to go” and so on.
 Unbeknown to me George and Will had nipped down to watch from a point just outside Buckingham Palace where the route turns in to the Mall for the final few yards to the finish.
 Delightfully Will videoed his athletic father as he sprinted towards the finish line.
 The resulting video – now known as the Blistering Pace video due to the commentary from George amidst the laughter – is one of my favourite images of the event.
+Blistering pace?
 OMG I was going SO SLOWLY.
 But I was still going, and still technically running, so that is all that matters.
 (People who run a marathon always seem to say “I did it in x hours” but I was not interested in the second half of that.
 I just wanted to be able to say the “I did it”).
 As for those elite runners with their fluid running and their incredible speed, I don’t know quite how to describe them.
 Absolutely astounding.
 I will watch every marathon with humble awe from now on.

-I finally crossed the line and my phone bleeped almost immediately with a text from the timing system: finished in 5 hours 43 minutes.
+I finally crossed the line and my phone bleeped with a text from the timing system: finished in 5 hours 43 minutes.
 There were still thousands of runners behind me but many, many more ahead of me.
-I was handed my medal and my phone rang almost immediately.
-It was Fawzia.
+I was handed my medal and my phone rang almost immediately: it was Fawzia.
 All I can remember is that she was incredibly excited but I could not really hear her.
 I was beginning to feel extremely sick.
 I actually cut the call before she had finished and tried to recover.
 I decided to keep moving and it was a good choice.
 The sickness subsided.
 I walked on and picked up my Finisher pack including T-shirt, water, apple and foodbars, foil blanket and other stuff.
 Then I had to wander down the numbered line of lorries to find my kit bag.
 It seemed to be a long way.
 St John’s Ambulance teams were attending to various crumpled runners by the roadside.
 Pain and joy, in a heady mix.
 “Are you OK” asked one of the attendants.
 All I could reply was the same as I’d heard earlier: “It is a long way”.

 Eventually I got to Horse Guards Parade where my family and I had agreed to meet at meeting point H after the race: H for Haworth.
 As I approached the meeting point I was aware that my sight was ‘a bit funny’.
 It was as if I was looking through a pane of glass with droplets of water on it.
 After a few short minutes, George and Will arrived.
 Congratulations were cut short as they could see that I was suffering.
 I rebuffed the suggestion that I might need a doctor.
 But I began to feel worse.
 I had to take off the medal and pass it to Will because it was simply too heavy.
 I could hardly stand.
 Then I looked up … and realised that I did need medical help: